chickymonkey/esphome/README.md

 Additional control and automation functions layered on top of the voice assistant features.

+**Gotchas:**
+For the lights, if yours is controlled by a smart switch, in home assistant > setting > device > helper, you can create a new helper to convet from switch to light.
+Otherwise, light.toggle won't work on it.

+**Voice Assistant**

+As the core function of this device, I uses OpenAI as the conversational agent.
+While responses may have a 3–5 second delay, the understanding of natural English — especially for non-native speakers — is significantly better.

+**Limitation/To improve**
+Volume control/Brightness control is one way (touch screen -> Media player/esp32), trying to figure out the Esphome API two way sync.

 **Credits**

 Special thanks to BigBobbas for sharing his fonts and ideas, which inspired and improved this project.

-**Voice Assistant**

-As the core function of this device, This build integrates OpenAI as the conversational agent.
-While responses may have a 3–5 second delay, the understanding of natural English — especially for non-native speakers — is significantly better.